pumpkinhasapatch/dokodemo-psp-english/README.md

 ### Dependency programs used by build scripts:
 The following programs are used under a different license.
 These programs are also open to changes and the source code can be found on the linked page:

-- Atlas V1.11 8/10/2010 - https://www.romhacking.net/utilities/224 - A text patching tool and scripting language to insert new data over the Doko Demo Issyo Pokepi's speech among other things.
+- Atlas v1.12 by Steve Monaco "Klarth" - https://github.com/stevemonaco/Atlas (older versions at [Romhacking.net](https://www.romhacking.net/utilities/224)) - A text patching tool and scripting language to insert new data over the Doko Demo Issyo Pokepi's speech among other things.
 - [abcde by abw](https://www.romhacking.net/utilities/1392/) - A cross-platform alternative to Atlas with more features and better error reporting, written in Perl script.
-- bpar by nekobit - https://code.neko.rehab/ddi-tools/file - To extract and insert files from the game's proprietary DATA.BP archive.
+- bpar by nekobit - https://code.neko.rehab/ddi-tools/file (dead link, [archived](https://github.com/pumpkinhasapatch/ddi-tools)) - To extract and insert files from the game's proprietary DATA.BP archive.
 - Sony's GimConv - A freeware/proprietary program for Windows developed by Sony for converting PNG images to the GIM format the game uses.
 GimConv is not included with the Patcher due to copyright reasons, and you may need to add it to the `tools` folder yourself.

 ### Other people who indirectly helped: